apizee/ApiRTC-ios/README.md

 ## Whiteboard

-If you are who starts the whiteboard session you should have connected `UserAgent` then you can start
+If you are who starts the whiteboard session you should have connected `UserAgent` then you can start:

 ```
 userAgent.startWhiteboard { (error, whiteboardClient) in